Rishiii57/Jarvis/README.md

 # 🤖 Jarvis Voice Assistant (Python)

 Jarvis is a Python-based voice assistant that listens to voice commands, performs web-based tasks, and speaks responses.
 It can:
-- Open popular websites
+- Open websites
-- Play specific songs (via a custom music library)
+- Play songs (via youtube api)
 - Fetch weather updates
 - Read out the latest news headlines